Photo by Juliet Furst

 The Longest-Running Art Installation — The Dream House

 Sometimes, art itself is not made to be placed on the wall.
 It is built to surround and continue for an indefinite period.
-The Dream House is an art installation that can rightly claim the title of the longest-running art installation in the world.
-This minimalist work was started in the 1960s in a loft by minimalist composer La Monte Young and multimedia artist Marian Zazeela in Manhattan.
-From its original design in 1966 into an expanding sine-wave and light environment, it was first publicly displayed in Munich in 1969.
+The Dream House is an art installation.
+It can rightly claim the title of the longest-running art installation in the world.
+This minimalist work began in the 1960s.
+It was in a loft by minimalist composer La Monte Young and multimedia artist Marian Zazeela in Manhattan.
+The original design was created in 1966.
+It then evolved into an expanding sine-wave and light environment.
+The project was first publicly displayed in Munich in 1969.

-Ever since, it has continued to be shown in many different places, such as Munich, Stockholm, Kassel, Cologne, and even at the Metropolitan Museum of Art in 1971.
+Ever since, it has continued to be shown in many different places.
+Some examples include Munich, Stockholm, Kassel, and Cologne.
+It was even at the Metropolitan Museum of Art in 1971.
 From 1979 to 1985, it ran for six years at a Dia-commissioned Harrison Street site.
 Since 1993, where it has continued to show its most extended presentation, the Tribeca loft above 275 Church Street.

-Visitors enter a meditative, cross-sensory world featuring Young’s sustained microtonal drones — often generated in real time — and Zazeela’s magenta-hued light sculptures.
+Visitors step into a meditative, cross-sensory world.
+This world features Young’s sustained microtonal drones, often generated in real time.
+It also includes Zazeela’s magenta-hued light sculptures.
 The experience blends sight and sound into one perceptual entry that redefines time as an event that can be felt.

 The Dream House isn’t merely an artwork; it is a room where one can entirely lose one’s sense of time.